Golf Psychology & Biomechanics Articles

 The Door That Defines Your Strike — The True Release Pattern & Psychology at Impact

 Most golfers over-release the club past impact.
-This long-form piece explains the true impact release pattern using the door analogy, why the hinge must close into the lead arm (not past it), and how psychology and identity govern wrist angle, speed, and strike stability.
+This long-form piece explains the true impact release pattern using the door analogy.

 -